doanduyhai/Achilles/documentation/multiComponentKey.markdown

 	List<KeyValue<UserIndex,String>> foundFriends = user.getFriends().findRange(friendStart,true,friendEnd,false,false,100);

  Above, we are doing a slice range query with composite value.
-The *friendStart* and *friendEnd* key define the bounds for the search.
-Please note that the second component of **UserIndex**, the *id*, is let NULL.
-It does not matter as long as the first component is filled.
+The *friendStart* and *friendEnd* keys define the bounds for the search.
+Please note that the second component of **UserIndex**, the *id*, is let to **null**.
+It does not matter as long as the first component *login* is filled.

  The above query will return all friends: